161chihuahuas/cv/index.md

 ### BlockCon **2017**
 #### Santa Monica, CA

-Participated in a panel interview with representatives from [Sia](https://sia.tech/) and [Tahoe-LAFS](https://tahoe-lafs.org/trac/tahoe-lafs) about the state and future of decentralized scloud storage.
+Participated in a panel interview with representatives from [Sia](https://sia.tech/) and [Tahoe-LAFS](https://tahoe-lafs.org/trac/tahoe-lafs) about the state and future of decentralized cloud storage.

 ### LibrePlanet **2017**
 #### MIT, Cambridge, MA